 The preparation of financial statements in conformity with IFRS requires management of the Company ("Management") to make certain judgments, estimates and assumptions that affect the reported amounts of assets, liabilities, income and expenses.
 The Company evaluates its estimates on an ongoing basis and bases them on various assumptions that are believed to be reasonable under the circumstances.
 The Company's estimates are used for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results are likely to differ from these estimates.
-Should the Company be unable to meet its ongoing obligations, the realizable value of its assets may decline materially from current estimates.
+Should the company be unable to meet its ongoing obligations, the realizable value of its assets may decline materially from current estimates.

 The accounting policy estimates and judgments described below are considered by Management to be essential to the understanding and reasoning used in the preparation of the Company's consolidated financial statements and the uncertainties that could have a bearing on its financial results.
-Further details, and a description of certain other areas of estimation and judgment, can be found at Note 2(d) in the Company's unaudited condensed consolidated interim financial statements for the three months ended March 31, 2021.